 - Offers that inspire and motivate—BA’s best customers are business travelers who don’t have time for irrelevant offers, so Know Me program analyzes customer data to construct relevant and targeted “next best offers” for their consideration.

 The information to support these objectives is integrated across a variety of systems, and applied in real-time customer interactions at check-in locations and lounges.
 Even on BA planes, service personnel have iPads that display customer situations and authorized offers.
 Some aspects of the Know Me program have already been rolled out, while others are still under development.
 Early results are positive; customers have expressed pleasure at BA’s understanding of their needs.

 Online Travel – Kayak/Priceline, Expedia, Google Travel

-As travel becomes commoditized, customers need more analytical help in navigating through the options.
+As travel becomes commoditized, customers need more analytical help in navigating through the price, airline, hotel, connection, day-of-the-week options.

-The look-to-book ratio is a figure used in the travel industry that shows the percentage of people who visit a site compared to those who actually make a purchase.
+The look-to-book ratio shows the percentage of people who visit a site compared to those who actually make a purchase.
 This ratio is important to Web sites for determining whether visits are translating into purchases.
 To improve their look-to-book ratios, web properties resort to offering incentives such as naming your own price, “special” deals, providing live agent chatting, and enabling co-creation … TripAdvisor style forums to showcase travel experiences.

 Analytics Driven Business Transformation